SerenaDonadi/FORCE_Analyses/README.md

 3) "Ok nd" under the variable "Art" is another version of "Okänd"?

 4) langdrupp_langd is often but not always rounded to 0.5 cm.
 I guess people have used different methods (precision) to measure the length of fish.
 Do you know whether the values have been rounded up to *.5 cm or if values were recorded as the closest *.5 value?

+####
+Temperature data
+###

+Agnes extracted satellite measures (from Copericus) of daily temperatures for all the gillnet locations from 1982 to 2023.

+- compare these values to the measured temperatures from the gillnet data to see how well they correspond.

 ###
 Questions about detonation dataset: